General Dynamics /

 .

-The detailling in the remaining other opened bays will be done later on.
+The detailing in the remaining other open bays will be done later on.
 First the model will be finished as far as possible; this will prevent damaging the required fine bay details along the way.

 [H2] F-16C "big mouth" also got its wings and tail.